Skip to content

 Are Artificial Sweeteners Bad For Gut Health?
 Are There Healthier Options?

 As we become more conscious of sugar’s impact on our health, alternative sweeteners have gained popularity.
-But while these sugar substitutes promise fewer calories and better health, could they be quietly sabotaging our gut?
+But while these sugar substitutes promise fewer calories and better health, could they be quietly sabotaging your gut?
 After all, there is very limited information on the long-term health impacts of noncaloric sweeteners because it’s hard to do perfectly…

 Fact checked by Nattha Wannissorn, PhD